SHARE Virtual Summer Apprenticeships – Faculty Information

 Submit an Apprenticeship

-The submission form will close on Friday, February 23, 2024.
+This form will open on Tuesday, January 21, 2025.
+The submission form will close on Friday, February 21, 2025.

-Please Note: Depending on faculty interest, we may not be able to support all submitted research apprenticeships.
+Please Note: Depending on faculty interest, we may not be able to support all submitted apprenticeships.
 Should we receive more faculty requests than we can accommodate, the decision not to include the opportunity in this program will be communicated to faculty by OUR staff.

 The Office of Undergraduate Research (OUR) will use the information you provide to develop an opportunity description and the application for your apprenticeship.
-View the summer 2021, 2022, and 2023 apprenticeships in the opportunity archive to see what information is included in the descriptions.
+View the summer 2021, 2022, 2023, and 2024 apprenticeships in the opportunity archive to see what information is included in the descriptions.

-Students can begin applying in early March 2024.
-Student applications will close on Friday, March 22, 2024.
+Students can begin applying in early March 2025.
+Student applications will close on Friday, March 28, 2025.

 Submitted applications will be sent to faculty mentors for review.
 You have the option of interviewing select candidates.
-We ask that you provide OUR with a prioritized ranking of your preferred candidates no later than Friday, April 5, 2024.
+We ask that you provide OUR with a prioritized ranking of your preferred candidates no later than Friday, April 11, 2025.

 OUR will extend the offers to students and oversee the acceptance and hiring process.

-Working with a Research Apprentice
+Working with a Virtual Apprentice

-Working with a Research Apprentice
+Working with a Virtual Apprentice

 Meetings, Observation, and Training: